Child Development Center

 Community Collaboration

-• The Child Development Center’s professional team of teachers hold higher education degrees and field experience averaging ten-plus years.
+Community collaboration is at the heart of the Child Development Center’s mission.
+Our teachers hold higher education degrees and field experience averaging ten-plus years.

-• The Child Development Center strives to develop strong relationships with other community organizations and child/family advocacy groups, because, as the African proverb states, it takes a village to raise a child.
+We strive to develop strong relationships with other community organizations and child/family advocacy groups, because, as the African proverb states, it takes a village to raise a child.

 Classrooms